 The bones of one of Trinity's residents are found at the remains of the burned-out Temple home, which now belongs to Lucas.
 The victim's brother-in-law, Lt.
 Drey of the State Police (guest star Bruce...

-The show is set in the town of Trinity, South Carolina.
-Lucas Buck, the local sheriff, has supernatural powers.
-He uses these powers to manipulate people into making evil choices.
-Lucas himself has already committed crimes such as murder and rape.
-A young boy, Caleb Temple, has seen the deaths of his mother and father (both suicides) and older sister (murdered).
-Caleb does not know that he is the biological son of Lucas Buck.
-The sheriff plans to corrupt his son, but faces obstacles.
-Caleb's new legal guardian is his adult cousin Gail Emory, a reporter.
-Gail also investigates the mysterious deaths of her own parents.
-Caleb is helped by the ghost of his sister, Merlyn Temple.Written by
+Lucas Buck, local sheriff of Trinity, South Carolina, has supernatural powers and uses them to manipulate people into making evil choices.
+He himself has already committed murder and rape.
+Young Caleb Temple has seen his parents' suicides and his older sister's murder, but he doesn't know that Lucas is his biological father.
+Lucas plans to corrupt Caleb, but faces obstacles.
+Caleb's new legal guardian is his adult cousin, reporter Gail Emory, who is investigating her own parents' deaths.
+Lucas is helped by his sister Merlyn's ghost.Written by

 Was this review helpful to you?